kennethkoh88/Bot-Detection-on-Online-Action-Platform/README.md

 # Bot Detection on Online Action Platform
 Apply Feature Engineering on Classification Case in Python

+Result: Managed to perform Score of 0.92684 on Global Kaggle private Leaderboard with a model accuracy of 94.4%, AUC of 0.5903.

 Source: https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot/data

 This Prediction Challenge is modelled after the 2015 Facebook Recruitment Challenge, a prediction competition jointly held by Facebook and Kaggle.